duplocloud/docs/aws/quick-start/quick-start-eks-services/step-3-create-host.md

 # Step 4: Create a Host

-When you create an [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) Service, you are using a combination of technologies from the AWS Portal and the [Kubernetes ](kuberhttps://en.wikipedia.org/wiki/Kubernetesnetes)open-source container orchestration system.
+When you create an [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) Service, you are using a combination of technologies from AWS and the [Kubernetes](kuberhttps://en.wikipedia.org/wiki/Kubernetesnetes) open-source container orchestration system.

 Kubernetes uses worker nodes to distribute workloads within a cluster.
 The cluster automatically distributes the workload among its nodes, enabling seamless scaling as required system resources expand to support your applications.&#x20;